eyeNsky/qgis-scripts/README.md

 Load a vector that has a field 'url', select some features and launch the script.
 The script will add the selected images and the associated vrt file to a 'wget.list' file.
 Use with "wget -i wget.list".
 You can also check if the images exist with:
 <pre><code>wget --outputfile=spider.txt --spider -i wget.list
 grep broken spider.txt</pre></code>
+# select-key-frames
+Load vector of image footprints that have high overlap (say ones that were collected for SfM).
+The code will select key frames based on an overlap threshold.
+Images that overlap the existing set of footprints by more than the threshold will be skipped.
+#